Cordero080/orpheus-ai/README.md

 ## What It Is

-A personality engine built on Claude — 41 philosophical archetypes, 5 tones, 4-layer memory, dialectical collision detection.
+A personality engine built on Claude — 41 philosophical archetypes, 5 tones, vector memory, dialectical collision detection.
 It produces responses that feel different from vanilla AI.

 **The inversion:** Most AI wrappers take LLM output and add personality on top.
 Pneuma tries the opposite — personality as the controlling architecture, with the LLM providing raw material to be shaped.